sapience/xrpl-go/docs/docs/packages/queries.md

 ## Overview

-The `queries` package contains mainly requests and responses types for the [XRPL methods](https://xrpl.org/docs/references/http-websocket-apis/public-api-methods).
+The `queries` package contains mainly request and response types for the [XRPL methods](https://xrpl.org/docs/references/http-websocket-apis/public-api-methods).
 This package is used by the package clients `rpc` and `websocket` to send client queries to the ledger.

 :::info

 As a developer, you may be interested in calling the queries using the `websocket` or `rpc` clients.
 Both clients expose methods to call each query exposed by the `queries` package.

 :::